Skip to main content

 The Metropolitan Water Reclamation District of Greater Chicago (MWRD) can help local government organizations pay for the voluntary acquisition of flood-prone property in Cook County.

 Some homes located within the floodplain sustain repetitive damage from multiple flood events.
-The FPPA program helps local municipalities acquire these properties in flood-prone areas from willing sellers and restore the property to green space that can better manage stormwater.
+The FPPA program helps local municipalities acquire these properties in flood-prone areas from willing sellers and restore the property as green space that can better manage stormwater.

 Program requirements